TwinFan/XPMP2/docs/Wake.md

 If the `icaoType` isn't found then a default WTC of `M` is assumed.

-So even if you don't provide any overrides in your plugin implementation, there's are reasonable factors in place to provide about matching wakes:
+So even if you don't provide any overrides in your plugin implementation, there are factors in place to provide some reasonable wakes:

 WTC | Span [m]| Area [m^2] | Weight [kg] | Reference
 ----|---------|------------|-------------|----------------------------